 Empty litter trays once a week by placing used litter in a plastic bag in the outside garbage.
 Some biodegradable litter can be used on garden beds as mulch, but ornamental beds only, not on fruit and vegetable beds.

 Use a sponge, or rag with warm water and detergent to remove organic debris.
 Rinse well and dry with a paper towel.
 Pet owners may decide that this amount of cleaning is enough, others prefer to clean the tray and then disinfect it.

 Organic material deactivates bleach, which is why it is necessary to scrub the litter trays before disinfection.

 Disinfect the tray with a 1:32 bleach solution or a veterinary disinfectant.
 Allow to stand for ten minutes, empty and rinse well with water.
 Either dry with a paper towel or allow to stand in the sun.

 Sometimes cats miss the litter tray, therefore, I recommend cleaning the floor underneath and around litter trays.
 Sweep or vacuum floors and clean with a mop and floor cleaner.

 Tip: When emptying water from litter trays avoid using the kitchen sink and use the laundry one instead.
 If you don’t have access to a laundry sink, empty water outside.
 If the kitchen sink is the only option, disinfect it afterwards.

 - Disinfect litter trays in a well-ventilated area to prevent inhaling fumes.

 - Do not mix disinfectants.

-- Do not contain disinfectants which contain phenols (products which turn white in water).
+- Do not contain disinfectants that contain phenols (products that turn white in water).